felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 depended on my work, as amateurish as it was.
 I could entertain the idea of going down in a big ball of fire, but I didn't want my colleagues to suffer the fall with me.
-I wanted them to thrive and excel at their rightfully chosen tasks.
+I wanted them to thrive and excel at their respective tasks.
 Ironically, I now believe this is precisely the kind of mindset that drives the DevOps philosophy: Do everything you can to maximize the value your peers can deliver.
 However, I was simply too discouraged at the time to realize this...